Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Application

-We formulate this recognition task as a binary classification problem and collect the original features from four different aspects, i.e., the seller features, which describe the identity information of the seller; the buyer features, which describe the identity information of the buyer; the transaction features, which describe the information of the exact transaction,and the history features,which describe the information of both seller and buyer.
-All together, more than 5000 dimension features are collected to when each transaction is happening, with both numerical and categorical features included.
-The detail can not be explained since it is business confidential.
+We formulate this task as a binary classification problem to predict if a transaction is a potential fraud transaction, and collect the original features from four different aspects, i.e., the seller features, which describe the identity information of the seller (such as the transaction amount information); the buyer features, which describe the identity information of the buyer (such as the gender and age information); the transaction features, which describe the information of the exact transaction (such as the time of the transaction), and the history features, which describe the information of both seller and buyer (such as the history transaction amount and other statistics in a period).
+Altogether, more than 5000 dimension features are collected when each transaction is happening, with both numerical and categorical features included, so this problem is a hybrid modeling problem with huge feature size.
+What's more, we need to address that this task is naturally class-imbalanced, since the amount of fraudulent transactions is only a tiny percentage of the amount of all transactions.

-To construct the training and test data, we sampled the training data from data collected from O2O(\textbf{O}nline to \textbf{O}ffline) transactions using Ant Credit Pay during some successive months, and the sampled transactions of the same scenario during the next few months are used as test data.
-The statistical information of the data is showed in Table~\ref{data_info}.
-As we can see, this task is with extremely large scale and class-imbalanced.
+To construct the training and test data, we sampled the training data from data collected from O2O (\textbf{O}nline to \textbf{O}ffline) transactions using Ant Credit Pay during some successive months, and the sampled transactions of the same scenario during the next few months are used as test data.
+The statistical information of the data is shown in Table \ref{data_info}.
+As we can see, this task is with extremely large scale (with more than 131 millions of samples for training) and is severely class-imbalanced (the number of negative instances is more than 700 times of the number of positive instances in training set).

 As we discussed above, the original collected features are with the size up to 5000, among which many irrelevant attributes may be included.
-If simply use all these raw features, the whole procedure may get to be too time-consuming, and it will really reduce the efficiency when deployed as an real time service, making it a bad choice.
-To bypass this obstructor, feature importance is calculated and feature selection is performed with the help of MART.
+If simply use all these raw features, the whole procedure may get to be too time-consuming and resource-consuming, and it will really reduce the efficiency when deployed as a real-time service, making it a bad choice.
+On the other hand, according to the business experience, the size of the finally-used features can be greatly reduced without significant degradation of the performance.
+To bypass this obstructor, As shown in Fig.~\ref{deepforest_overall}, before training the final models, feature importance is firstly calculated and feature selection is performed with the help of MART.